khulnasoft-lab/design.khulnasoft.com/contents/components/badge.md

 ### Variants

-- **Neutral muted** (default): Metadata that requires the least amount of visual emphasis and has a neutral meaning.
+- **Neutral muted** (default): Metadata that is stable and requires minimal emphasis.
+Has a neutral connotation.
-- **Neutral**: Metadata that has a neutral meaning.
+- **Neutral**: Metadata that is stable but special, or that requires moderate emphasis.
+Has a neutral connotation.
-- **Info**: Metadata that's informative or new and also has a neutral meaning.
+- **Info**: Metadata that is noteworthy, or communicates a state of active progress.
+Has a neutral to slightly positive connotation.
-- **Success**: Metadata that communicates success or completion with a positive meaning.
+- **Success**: Metadata that is positive or desired.
+Has a clearly positive connotation.
-- **Warning**: Metadata that requires attention and a slightly negative meaning.
+- **Warning**: Metadata that is sub-optimal byt not critical.
+Has a slightly negative connotation.
-- **Danger**: Metadata that indicates a problem and has a negative meaning.
+- **Danger**: Metadata that is critical or problematic.
+Has a strongly negative connotation.
-- **Tier**: Metadata that indicates which product tier an entity belongs to
+- **Tier**: Metadata that indicates which product tier an entity belongs to.

 ### Sizes